 If your office is a super quiet space where everyone comes to work, plugs in their earbuds to do their work, doesn't talk with their colleagues at all, and leaves work to get some rest before repeating the same routine the next day, your office probably isn't very fun.
+And now that more people are working in a hybrid or fully remote way, sometimes it is necessary to have virtual social activities and team off-sites that deliberately foster greater team-building and cohesion.

 Of course, people go to work to, well, work.
 But that doesn't mean that you can't enjoy yourself.
 After all, we spend the bulk of our lives working, and it'd be a lot better if you had some fun doing it.